mavlink/mavlink-devguide/en/services/gimbal.md

 ## Telemetry from Gimbal

-A gimbal (or mount) should send a [HEARTBEAT](../messages/common.md#HEARTBEAT) (e.g. every second) just like any other AVLink component.
+A gimbal (or mount) should send a [HEARTBEAT](../messages/common.md#HEARTBEAT) (e.g. every second) just like any other MAVLink component.
 Additionally, it can send feedback about the angles it's pointing using the message [MOUNT_ORIENTATION](../messages/common.md#MOUNT_ORIENTATION).